Climate Change and Sustainability

 Reduction Targets

-Ajman University is committed to setting ambitious carbon reduction targets covering Scope 1 and 2 emissions in alignment with the urgency to combat climate change.
+Ajman University is committed to setting ambitious carbon reduction targets covering Scope 1, 2 and 3 emissions in alignment with the urgency to combat climate change.
 These targets vary in terms of their specific emission reduction goals, timelines, and strategies, but they all share a common aim of transitioning to a low-carbon economy and reducing dependence on fossil fuels.

 The targets set are as follows: